bootdotdev/bootdev/README.md

 This is a command line tool for [Boot.dev](https://www.boot.dev) that allows you to submit lessons and do other such nonsense.

+⭐ Hit the repo with a star if you're enjoying Boot.dev ⭐

 ## Installation

 Make sure you have [Go 1.22 or later installed](https://go.dev/doc/install) on your machine.
 Additionally, make sure that Go's bin directory is in your PATH.
 (Details on adding the bin directory to your PATH can be found below)